sempercuriosus/sempercuriosus/README.md

 ## Bio

-I have been coding learning what to do one project at a time since 2015.
-I have an AAS in Application Development, and am currently learning how to be a Full Stack Web Developer through UNCC's Code Bootcamp.
+I have been coding learning what to do one project at a time since 2015 earning an AAS in Application Development, and currently I am learning how to be a Full Stack Web Developer through UNCC's Code Bootcamp.

 🌍  I'm based in East Coast, USA